 The team at Cacao Runners explained how to best experience the beautiful flavors of good quality chocolate.
 Just like with wine and coffee, there’s an art to tasting good chocolate.

 “We recommend having two bars on the go, so you can really compare and contrast.
-This way it is easier to pick up different styles of chocolate making (i.e. one might be smoother or grittier) as well as different flavour notes coming from the different bars.
+This way it is easier to pick up different styles of chocolate making (i.e. one might be smoother or grittier) as well as different flavor notes coming from the different bars.

 Have a glass of warm water or a neutral palate cleanser (probably not fruit).